The Roman monuments of Fréjus as a city walk

 Further ahead, the wall takes on more original forms.
 After a concrete bunker that Nazi Germany built here, you can see semi-circular supporting arches.

-We continue along this wall and at the first possibility on the left.
+We continue along this wall and take the first possibility on the left.
 Further ahead, the Chemin de la Lanterne d'Auguste actually takes us to the monument of the same name.
 The narrow street makes a long arc through a craft zone and then turns right.
 You stay on the dead straight road between fences, walls and reeds.
 We also go straight ahead at the one-way sign.

 After that, the alley narrows even further, turning left and an old Roman wall begins on the right.
 In front is a stone tower called the Lanterne d'Auguste.
 The 10 meter high and hexagonal tower tapers at the top.
 It is made entirely of stone and brick, so it is not a lighthouse but a maritime landmark.